HenryPenton/Pentonopolis/projects/npm-status-messenger/README.md

 To send the audit message, run:

-`pnpx npm-status-messenger --audit path/to/audit.json`
+`pnpx npm-status-messenger --audit path/to/audit.json packageName`

 To send the outdated message, run:

-`pnpx npm-status-messenger --outdated path/to/outdated.json`
+`pnpx npm-status-messenger --outdated path/to/outdated.json packageName`